 More recently, City staff conducted a review of the policies contained within the Mississauga Scenic Route Study including its current boundaries.
-On June 29, 2017, the updated Mississauga Road Scenic Route Official Plan policies stemming from this review were appealed to the Ontario Municipal Board by City Park (Old Barber) Home Inc. A hearing date has not been scheduled yet by the Board.
+On June 29, 2017, the updated Mississauga Road Scenic

 26. Map showing the boundaries of the Old Port Credit Village HCD as defined in the in-force HCD Plan.
 The shaded properties are designated under Part IV of the OHA (Source: City of Mississauga)